History of the People's Republic of China: Transition of power and Deng's Southern Tour

 After the 1989 Tiananmen Square protests and massacre, Deng Xiaoping stepped away from public view and fully retired.
 Power passed to the third generation of leadership led by Jiang Zemin, who was hailed as its "core".
 However, owing to the Tiananmen massacre, the Reforms and Opening-up program went into stagnation in early 1990s, and Jiang, supported by left-wing conservatives, was not doing enough to continue the reforms.

-In the spring of 1992, Deng made his famous tour to southern China, which is widely regarded as a critical point in the history of modern China as it saved China's economic reform as well as the capital market (Shanghai Stock Exchange and Shenzhen Stock Exchange), and preserved the stability of the society.
+In the spring of 1992, Deng made his famous tour to southern China, which is widely regarded as a critical point in the history of modern China as it saved China's economic reform as well as the capital market (Shanghai Stock Exchange and Shenzhen Stock Exchange), and preserved the stability of the society; a number of remarks made by Deng during the trip became vastly influential and popular within the Chinese society, including the Cat Theory which Deng originally proposed in the 1960s.
 Jiang eventually sided with Deng and publicly supported the Reforms and Opening-up program.
-Conservative Li Peng was the Premier of China until 1998, when reformist Zhu Rongji succeeded as the new Premier.
+Conservative Li Peng served as the Premier of China until 1998, when reformist Zhu Rongji succeeded him as the new Premier.